 The thing is, this isn’t new- this colonial violence is the dark secret of the herbal community- a secret that has been maintained by a hierarchical power structure that mirrors the dominant (western) culture.
 It’s the reason that so many of us (especially BIPOC/LGBTQ2S folx) don’t attend your events, schools, or webinars.
 It’s coming to light now because our world is on fire and we’ll be damned if the very community that’s supposed to help people heal mirrors the same violence as the brutal world that surrounds us.
 This violence is being called out because #timesup, we’re exhausted, and we need to heal this gaping wound so that we can collectively join forces for the Faces to Come.
 These predators are either teaching their students the same power dynamic or their just plain old fucking them up to repeat these cycles of abuse in some other part of their life.

 Most of my herbal education addresses infection the same way- you heal from the bottom up.
-What herbalist worth their salt would use comfrey salve on a deep wound full of infection, leaving it to abscess and eventually cause sepsis?
+What herbalist worth their salt would use comfrey salve on a deep wound full of infection, leaving it heal the surface, abscess, and eventually cause sepsis?
 Why, then, would anyone in their right mind think that the experiences of these survivors are isolated incidents, and that Donohue is a singular predator?
 That is the mark of western thought- individualism at its finest.
 There is a pattern here, and the herbal community is gangrenous.
 It manifests itself in microaggressions, appropriation, complicity in violence, and the upholding of pillars of a dying culture when you know better in your heart and soul.
 How many people in this community cheered when statues of Confederate military in the south were taken down?
 Well, your old statues are being removed one by one, by their own doing through the voices of the survivors who are collectivizing.
 The survivors are disrupting this violence with their very bodies, hearts, minds, and spirits.
 They deserve to be heard, held, honoured, protected, and healed.

 What other options are there for justice in a world where strength for the marginalized comes in making visible the erased and naming oppressions otherwise buried under normalization?
 I’ve heard of the term “calling in,” defined as “speaking privately with an individual who has done some wrong, in order to address the behaviour without making a spectacle of the address itself” (Ahmad 2015, p.
 1.)
 I respectfully challenge this concept as it privileges those who hold power and silences survivors who benefit from the strength and protection of a collective voice- all out of the politeness of not “making a spectacle”.
 Imagine the fear of sitting in private with the person who traumatized you, telling them how their violence damaged you, and having a chat about that- in private- lest I create a spectacle.
 How is that a safe space?
 I’m sure “calling in” has its place, but this isn’t one of those times.
 These are desperate times, and you know what that calls for.